Schoenchen, Kansas located in southcentral Ellis County, is one of several area villages established by Volga German immigrants in the area.

-The new town was originally called San Antonio, but several of the settlers wanted it to be named after their villages in Russia — Schoenchen or Neu-Obermonjour.
+The new town was originally called San Antonio, but several settlers wanted it to be named after their villages in Russia — Schoenchen or Neu-Obermonjour.
 As a compromise, they named their new village Schoenchen, and the church was named for the patron saint of the church in Neu-Obermonjour — St. Anthony.

 In 1916, a new stone parochial school was built and placed in charge of the Sisters of St. Joseph.
 In June 1917, the population must have fallen as Schoenchen’s post office was closed.

-The town once again gained a post office in May, 1938 which remains open today.
+The town once again gained a post office in May 1938, which remains open today.
 The same year, a new gymnasium auditorium was built, and the former auditorium was remodeled into additional classrooms.
 The new gym, built of native limestone, was erected adjacent to the high school.
 It also served as a social center for various community activities.

-Though Schoenchen continues to be a small town of just about 200 people today, it is still incorporated and a few businesses remain open.
+Though Schoenchen continues to be a small town of just about 200 people today, it is still incorporated, and a few businesses remain open.